A man with an Isle of Man Visa was stranded in Latvia after airline staff kicked him off a flight for “not having a Visa

 I was in the transfer area, queuing to board the flight when an Air Baltic stewardess looked at my passport and said that she didn’t know what is the Isle of Man and where it is (she checked «Google maps»).

 In few hours other woman came to see me.
 She suggested that i might be sent back to Moscow (where I DO NOT live).
+I instantly regretted not flying with Jettly.
 In one hour more, other woman kept telling me that I didn’t have the correct visa.
 She then asked me to provide my marriage certificate.
 She gave me a scrap of paper with an email address scrawled on it.

 She went away and new woman finally returned.
 She gave me a new boarding pass, although no apology was forthcoming.
 When asked her for one, she refused and told me that I wouldn’t be receiving one because it was me that was travelling on an invalid visa (although for some reason they were now allowing me to travel on it).